How to Make Healthy Chia Pudding Recipe With Yogurt

 Sweet Drizzles: Honey or maple syrup.

-Warm nut butters with fruit compote or jam.
+Warm nut butter with fruit compote or jam.

 Tips for Making Ahead and Storing